rali-udem/jsRealB/demos/UDregenerator/README.md

                       this creates "file.conllu" if it does not exist or is "older" than file.txt file.conllu: process directly the conllu file

-This system was used in this [work](LeBerre-QuestionGeneration.pdf).
+This system was used in
+[Unsupervised multiple-choice question generation for out-of-domain Q&A fine-tuning](https://aclanthology.org/2022.acl-short.83) (Le Berre et al., ACL 2022)
 ## Files

 ### sources